fqantonio/aqua/JOURNAL.md

 7. https://www.infratech.de/en

 ## November
-This november we had a proficous meeting with ESTM of IPLeiria a University school where the sea and water areas are important for their biology research and training teams.
+This november we had a benificial meeting with [ESTM](https://www.ipleiria.pt/estm/) Politenic University school belong to [IPLeiria](https://www.ipleiria.pt/) where the sea and water areas are important for their biology research and training teams.

 It was decided that we will start a program from March 2026 to July 2026 to test, use as a pedagogical tool and as a platform fro plancton research.
 So, our major task now is to prepare everything in order for ESTM has the best experience with our USV platform.
 And we are also keen to know the reception in March and the outcames in July.